node-red/node-red.github.io/docs/tutorials/second-flow.md

     msg.payload : string(6)
     "PANIC!"

-You could change the switch value of `7` to a smaller one to test you're programm.
+You could change the switch value of `7` to a smaller one to test your programm.
 Remember to click on deploy after the change.
 ***

 ### Summary